 This variation is called the Tangzhong technique.
 I use the microwave for cooking the paste because it’s quick.
-However, you can heat the milk and flour mixture on the stove.
+However, if you prefer, heat the milk and flour mixture on the stove.

 The Tangzhong method enables a higher ratio of liquid to flour.

-Starting with the paste mixture made in #1 results in rolls that need less flour.
+Using the paste mixture made in step #1 results in a dough that needs less flour.
 I don’t completely understand the science, but it seems to work.

 How to mix up cinnamon rolls with a bread machine:

-When the dough cycle is complete, check to make sure dough has risen enough by testing with two fingers as described in pictures above.
+When the dough cycle is complete, check the dough by testing with two fingers to make sure the dough has risen enough.

 Note to new bread machine users:

 At first, the dough will be lumpy with a rough texture.
-After about 20 minutes of kneading, it should begin to look smoother and more elastic.
+However, after about 20 minutes of kneading, it should begin to look smoother and more elastic.

 If too slack, add additional flour one tablespoon at a time.
 Likewise, if too dry, add more milk or cream, one tablespoon at a time.
-Allow the dough to absorb the one tablespoon of whatever you’ve added for a couple of minutes.
-Look at the dough again to recheck the appearance of your dough.
+Allow the dough to absorb one tablespoon of flour or liquid for a couple of minutes.
+Then, look at the dough again to recheck the appearance of your dough.